-NOTE: The Job Accommodation Network has commented that it is receiving numerous questions from employers about the advisability of documenting the interactive process.
+NOTE: The Job Accommodation Network (JAN) has commented that it is receiving numerous questions from employers about the advisability of documenting the interactive process.
 JAN feedback indicates that employers are concerned that such documentation may be a trap for the unwary - a record of mistakes made in the process, or grounds for challenging an accommodation decision.
-JAN disagrees with this concern.
-Documentation is crucial to support an employer's good faith attempt to find a reasonable accommodation.
+JAN disagrees with this concern.30 Documentation is crucial to support an employer's good faith attempt to find a reasonable accommodation.
 Courts and the EEOC are more likely to accept the employer's business judgment and ultimate decision if it has engaged in a reasonable process of communication and consideration when there is a contemporaneous written record of the process rather than after-the-fact summaries of what the employer did.

-Many sources provide advice regarding how to engage in the interactive process, including the Job Accommodation Network, the EEOC Guidance, the Interpretive Guidance in the Appendix to the ADA regulations, and the EEOC's own internal procedures used for EEOC employees and applicants.
-In addition, public and private resources are available to help the employer and employee identify possible accommodations and, sometimes, even to assist in funding a costly accommodation.
-See also, a sample Checklist for Interactive Accommodation Process, Attachment B.
+Many sources provide advice regarding how to engage in the interactive process, including the JAN, the EEOC guidances, the Interpretive Guidance in the Appendix to the ADA regulations, and the EEOC's own internal procedures used for EEOC employees and applicants.31 In addition, public and private resources are available to help the employer and employee identify possible accommodations and, sometimes, even to assist in funding a costly accommodation.32 See also the attached sample checklist, called ADA Accommodation Guide to the Interactive Process.